Minimal exponents of hyperplane sections: a conjecture of Teissier: Introduction

 In this article we are interested in the behavior of the minimal exponent under restriction to a smooth hypersurface $H$ in $X$, containing $P$.
 When $Y$ has an isolated singularity at $P$, Teissier introduced and studied in \cite{Teissier2} the invariant $\theta_P(f)$ defined as

-where $E$ runs over the divisors over $X$ with center at $P$, $\frm_P$ is the ideal defining $P$ in $X$, and $J_f$ is the Jacobian ideal of $f$.
+where $E$ runs over the prime divisors over $X$ with center at $P$, $\frm_P$ is the ideal defining $P$ in $X$, and $J_f$ is the Jacobian ideal of $f$.
+Using the description of the integral closure of an ideal in terms of divisorial valuations (see \cite[Chapter~9.6.A]{Lazarsfeld}) one can see that the maximum in (\ref{eq_theta}) is achieved by a divisor on the normalized blow-up of $X$ along $\frm_P\cdot J_f$; moreover, $\theta_P(f)$ is the minimum of the positive rational numbers $\tfrac{r}{s}$ with the property that $\frm_P^r$ is contained in the integral closure $\overline{J_f^s}$ of $J_f^s$.
 The following is our main result, giving a positive answer to a conjecture of Teissier \cite{Teissier3}.

 \begin{thm} Suppose that $n=\dim(X)\geq 2$ and the hypersurface defined by $f$ in $X$ has an isolated singularity at $P$.
 If $H$ is a smooth hypersurface in $X$, with $f\vert_H\neq 0$ and $P\in H$, then